solunian/chs-map/README.md

 ## Contributing
 If you find some information missing on the website, you can add an issue to this repo.
 Or... you can fork this repo, edit the `src/lib/data.ts` file, and submit a pull request.

+## Improvements
+I have no further desire to extend this, so the only changes will be for maintenance/updating data.

 ## Tools & Resources Used
 - Sveltekit: glorious components, routing, state management, etc.
 - Tailwindcss: brilliantly streamlined styling